-I remember walking into the living room one morning to catch my sibling and some of my cousins laughing at the TV.
+I remember walking into the living room one morning to catch my friends laughing at the TV.
 It was the summer of 2016, I was just 14 years of age and had no clue how politics worked.

-“Donald Trump is running for president,” one of my older cousins said while she laughed at the screen.
+“Donald Trump is running for president,” one of my friends said while she laughed at the screen.
 Back then, the all too familiar blonde man on the TV was just a rich celebrity with an eccentric personality to me.

 “How odd,” I must have thought at the time, that a reality show host wants to run one of the most powerful countries in the world.
 Little did I know that one day I would fear for family and friends who are many thousand miles away in America.
 Little did I know that the same seemingly innocuous wealthy businessman would have an impact on decisions that will likely affect the rest of my life.